 - This recipe is Whole30 compliant, Paleo, gluten free, dairy free, sugar free, Vegan, and nut free.

-- Check out this Whole30 Taco Soup for another great recipe!
+- Check out this Whole30 Taco Soup or this Tortellini Soup for another great recipe!

 Ingredients & Substitutions

 These are the main ingredients and substitutions.
 See recipe card below for full ingredients list and instructions.

 Both olive oil and avocado oil are great options.